 Secure access from European Union countries and associated countries

 For residents of the European Union and its associated countries, the accreditation criteria and procedures are identical to those of residents in France (authorization procedure).
-Accreditation with the Statistical Confidentiality Committee and enrollment at CASD require a short trip to France.
+Enrolment at CASD require a trip to France.
 Secure access can then be done from the applicant’s hosting institution, via the installation of an SD-Box sent by post.

-INSEE, in its desire to support research, has also authorized access to its data with CASD SD-Boxes located in the United States and Canada under the following conditions:
+INSEE, SSP, SDES and DARES have also authorized access to their data with CASD SD-Boxes located in the United States and Canada under the following conditions:

 - Researchers who are citizens of a Member State of the European Union while working at a North American university or research center;